Building a healthier feed: Private location trace intersection driven feed recommendations

-Regardless of the resolution Abbey shares, Brian can now perform a private set intersection using his original data.
-Here again, Brian can choose how much resolution of his mobility data goes into the matching procedure.
-If Abbey and Brian plan to share the exact same resolution of location, the task is simple to perform a private set intersection cardinality where Abbey acts as a server and Brian acts as a client~\cite{openminedPSI2022}.
-Abbey encrypts each element of her mobility trace $T_A^r$ using a \emph{commutative} encryption scheme, $H(\cdot)^k$, where $k$ is a users secret key, producing a sequence of encrypted geohash strings denoted $\{H(T(i)_A^r)^{k=A}\}_{\forall i}$ with elements indexed via $i$.
-These elements are then inserted into a Bloom filter with a chosen false positive rate $e$ and sent to Brian.
-Similarly, Brian encrypts each element of his sequence with his key to produce $\{H(T(i)_B^r)^{k=B}\}_{\forall i}$.
-Brian sends his encrypted sequence back to Abbey who can then encrypt it again using her secret key, $\{H(H(T(i)_B^r)^{k=B})^{k=A} \}_{\forall i}$, to send back to Brian.
-In order to stop Brian from knowing what locations they match on, Abbey can shuffle the mobility sequence to ensure that Brian can only see the size of the set intersection, rather than the actual matches.
-Once returned, Brian uses the commutative properties of the encryption, $\{H(H(T(i)_B^r)^{k=B})^{k=A} \}_{\forall i} = \{H(H(T(i)_B^r)^{k=A})^{k=B} \}_{\forall i}$, to decrypt the returned sequence using his secret key.
-This now allows Brian to see the size of the overlap between the elements of his sequence, $\{H(T(i)_B^r)^{k=A}\}$, and Abbey's sequence, $\{H(T(i)_A^r)^{k=A}\}_{\forall i}$, both encrypted using Abbey's secret.
+Bob can now perform a private set intersection using his original data, choosing the resolution of his mobility data as well.
+If Alice and Bob plan to share the exact same resolution of location, the task is simple to perform a private set intersection cardinality where Alice acts as a server and Bob acts as a client~\cite{openminedPSI2022}.
+Alice encrypts each element of her mobility trace $T_A^r$ using a \emph{commutative} encryption scheme, $H(\cdot)^k$, where $k$ is a users secret key, producing a sequence of encrypted geohash strings denoted $\{H(T(i)_A^r)^{k=A}\}_{\forall i}$.
+These elements are then inserted into a Bloom filter with a chosen false positive rate $e$ and sent to Bob.
+Similarly, Bob encrypts each element of his sequence with his key to produce $\{H(T(i)_B^r)^{k=B}\}_{\forall i}$.
+Bob sends his encrypted sequence back to Alice who can then encrypt it again using her secret key, $\{H(H(T(i)_B^r)^{k=B})^{k=A} \}_{\forall i}$, to send back to Bob.
+In order to stop Bob from knowing what locations they match on, Alice can shuffle the mobility sequence to ensure that Bob can only see the size of the set intersection, rather than the actual matches.
+Once returned, Bob uses the commutative properties of the encryption, $\{H(H(T(i)_B^r)^{k=B})^{k=A} \}_{\forall i} = \{H(H(T(i)_B^r)^{k=A})^{k=B} \}_{\forall i}$, to decrypt the returned sequence using his secret key.
+This now allows Bob to see the size of the overlap between the elements of his sequence, $\{H(T(i)_B^r)^{k=A}\}$, and Alice's sequence, $\{H(T(i)_A^r)^{k=A}\}_{\forall i}$, both encrypted using Alice's secret.